Plant spinach in cool weather. It is well suited for the spring and autumn gardens.

 - Spinach can be grown through the winter everywhere in a cold frame or plastic tunnel.

-- Spinach started in autumn can survive the winter under thick mulch; plants will resume growing in the spring.
+- Spinach planted in autumn can survive the winter under thick mulch; plants will resume growing in the spring.
+The best alternative is to grow winter spinach in a cold frame or plastic tunnel.

 - Don’t grow spinach through the summer in hot summer regions.
 Instead, grow New Zealand spinach or Malabar spinach which are heat tolerant.

 - Plant spinach seed ½ inch (12mm)deep.
-Cover seed lightly with soil.
+Cover the seed lightly with the soil.

 - Refrigerate seeds 1 week before sowing to help germination.